sudhakavya/intropage-Azurepass/intropage.md

    ![](image/intro7.png)

-1. Enter the Promo Code that you Copied from Previous Step and click **Claim Promo Code**.
+1. Enter the Promo Code that you copied from previous Step and click **Claim Promo Code**.

    ![](image/intro8.png)